Motifs in earthquake networks: Romania, Italy, United States of America, and Japan: Introduction

 One of the most striking properties of complex systems is the possibility to self-organize into a critical state, a process which has been initially proposed by Bak {\it et al.} in 1987 through a now classical sandpile model \cite{bak1987}.
 The emergence of scale-free distributions of various observables was the main fingerprint of self-organized criticality (SOC) that numerous subsequent models have tried to reproduce.
 Among them, we mention here the earthquake model of Olami–Feder–Christensen (OFC) \cite{olami1992}, which exhibited SOC and was able to reproduce empirical laws such as the Gutenberg–Richter law and Omori law.
 It should be noted that the OFC model draws from numerous older mechanical earthquake models \cite{burridge1967, otsuka1972, Carlson1989}, but none of the previous ones was as versatile or as effective in reproducing empirical laws.
 The underlying lattice of the initial SOC models was regular, but now many models use networks as well, and it is commonly accepted that the topology of the underlying network can impact the observed dynamics, see Refs. \cite{caruso2006, peixoto2006} for the OFC model over different types of networks.

-Motivated by our recent findings on scale-free-like distribution of waiting times for earthquakes \cite{vivirschi2020} and seismic events on the Moon and Mars \cite{pana2023}, we investigate here the structure of seismic networks, using the available earthquake data for Romania, Italy, the California seismic zone in the United States of America, and Japan.
+Motivated by our recent findings on scale-free-like distribution of waiting times for earthquakes \cite{vivirschi2020} and seismic events on the Moon and Mars \cite{pana2023}, we investigate here the structure of earthquake networks, using the available earthquake data for Romania, Italy, the California seismic zone in the United States of America, and Japan.
+We investigate if network motifs have similar or different structures in earthquake networks created for different seismic regions and if there is the prospect of using the scaling exponents to identify seismic regions.
+Once this approach is extended to even more seismic zones we could potentially infer the correlations between the scaling exponents and seismic mechanism.
 Complementary to our previous studies where the focus was solely on the magnitude of the observed quakes, we now model the seismic region through a network, following the approach originally introduced by Abe {\it et al.} in Ref. \cite{abe04} and later refined in Refs. \cite{abe2004,abe2006}.
-This formalism has been used to model different seismic processes, most recently in Refs. \cite{min2021, leon2022, martin2022, lotfi2023}.
-In Ref. \cite{min2021} the authors compared seismic activity in the Korean peninsula within two distinct network models, while in Ref. \cite{leon2022} we find a review of the current understanding of earthquake modeling through seismic networks.
+This formalism has been used to model different seismic processes, most recently in Refs. \cite{chorozoglou2018, chorozoglou2019, leon2022, martin2022, lotfi2023}.
+In Refs. \cite{chorozoglou2018, chorozoglou2019} an earthquake network approach is used to study the Greece peninsula, particularly by investigating the small-world property of the networks.
+In Ref. \cite{min2021} the authors compared seismic activity in the Korean peninsula within two distinct network models, while in Ref. \cite{leon2022} we find a review of the current understanding of earthquake modeling through networks.
 On a related topic, in Ref. \cite{martin2022} the authors find correlations between the $\alpha$ exponent of the connectivity distribution and the $b$-value from the Gutenberg–Richter law.
-Lastly, in Ref. \cite{lotfi2023} we find a report on how the time scales used for seismic networks affect the network's characteristics.
+Lastly, in Ref. \cite{lotfi2023} we find a report on how the time scales used for earthquake networks affect the network's characteristics.